 The IHE Technical Framework identifies a subset of the functional components of the healthcare enterprise, called IHE Actors, and specifies their interactions in terms of a set of coordinated, standards-based transactions.
 It describes this body of transactions in progressively greater depth.
-Volume I provides a high-level view of IHE functionality, showing the transactions organized into functional units called Integration Profiles that highlight their capacity to address specific clinical needs.
-Subsequent volumes provide detailed technical descriptions of each IHE transaction.
+Volume 1 provides a high-level view of IHE functionality, showing the transactions organized

-145 Content of the Technical Framework
+Content of the Technical Framework